ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Introduction

 \textbf{Contributions.} Our main contributions are as follows.
-(1) We introduce ADOPT, a dependency-aware prompt optimization framework that derives step-level adjustment directions in multi-step LLM pipelines without relying on LLM-based backward reasoning.
+(1) We introduce ADOPT, an adaptive dependency-guided joint prompt optimization framework that derives step-level adjustment directions in multi-step LLM pipelines based on dependencies.
 (2) We decouple adjustment-direction estimation from prompt optimization, enabling flexible use of single-prompt optimizers and effective combination of local updates.
 (3) We design a Shapley-based strategy that allocates optimization resources according to each step’s contribution.
-(4) Experiments on real-world datasets and diverse pipeline structures show that ADOPT consistently improves end-to-end performance over existing methods.
+(4) Experiments on five real-world datasets and diverse pipelines show that ADOPT consistently improves end-to-end performance over existing methods.